jpbaterabsb/truelogic-challenge/README.md

 ## Preparando ambiente

 - Clone this repository.
-- Execute `chmod +x ./run.sh` to authorize user execute run.sh file
+- Execute `chmod +x ./run.sh` in root directory of this project to authorize user execute run.sh file

 ## Run application

-- Execute `./run.sh` to run application.
+- Execute `./run.sh` in root directory of this project to run application.

 ## Test
 For testing this application you can execute the following command: